mcmonkeyprojects/KeyboardChatterBlocker/README.md

 ### The Existing Solutions

 So solution number one is obvious: just replace the broken key switch (or the entire keyboard).
-This, of course, can be difficult to do and tends to cost money.
-A software solution may be preferrable to many people.

 Solution number two is: Well, there are existing software solutions, that block very rapidly repeated keystrokes to fix the chatter problem.
 I've been using "Keyboard Chattering Fix v 0.0.1", Copyright in 2014 to the "Keyboard Chattering Fix Project"...
 I can't find an appropriate source link for this project, likely it was just a one-off creation in 2014 without updates and there's not much more to it.
+I've also come across "Keyboard Unchatter" by ZoserLock here on GitHub at [ZoserLock/keyboard-unchatter](https://github.com/ZoserLock/keyboard-unchatter).

+### The Limitations of The Existing Solutions

+Replacing keyboard switches or entire keyboards, of course, can be difficult to do and tends to cost money.
+A software solution may be preferrable to many people.

-I've also come across "Keyboard Unchatter" but ZoserLock here on GitHub at [ZoserLock/keyboard-unchatter](https://github.com/ZoserLock/keyboard-unchatter).
-Both of these projects seem quite... decent, but they lack some critical functionality.
+ Both of the mentioned software projects projects seem quite... decent, but they lack some critical functionality.
 In my case, the "h" key has a chatter problem (when I type "the", it types "theh").
 The chatter is in the 100ms range... and I really don't want to block *all* keystrokes under 100ms (I'm a fast typer).
 Unfortunately, these existing options don't have a solution for me... so, instead, I've made a solution that fits my case and present it here to the public.
 (Also, with all due respect to the authors of the mentioned projects: I can't find source code to one, and the source code for the other isn't particularly clean or well written.)

 ### This Project's Solution